isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-10-post-surviving-the-japanese-occupation-war-and-its-legacies.md

 Joseph Francis, who worked as a driver for a Japanese inspector at the POW camp, was caught for passing information and a secret transmitter to the prisoners.
 In the ensuing raid that took place at Changi Prison, many POWs were rounded up for interrogations.
 Several civilians too were arrested, including Francis, who was tortured by the kempeitai (Japanese military police) over a six-month period.

 On his release, Francis required extensive medical care and he eventually died in May 1945.
 After the Occupation, his brother and friends wrote to the British Military Administration, describing in detail Francis’ contributions to the anti-Japanese resistance.
-On display at the exhibition is Francis’ driver’s license and the letter written by his friend, Kenneth Tay, describing the “horrors of inhuman punishment” that Francis endured at the hands of his captors, that had reduced him into a pitiable “living skeleton”.
+On display at the exhibition is Francis’ driver’s licence and the letter written by his friend, Kenneth Tay, describing the “horrors of inhuman punishment” that Francis endured at the hands of his captors, that had reduced him into a pitiable “living skeleton”.

 ###### **Sketches by William Haxworth**